 - Putting together notes until you end up with something good or even great!
 Experiment, improvise, and rewrite.

 So how do you do all that?
 Read on!

 Songwriting on Guitar

 Many guitar players are the primary songwriters in their bands.
-If you're not yet adept at writing a decent song you may be putting the cart before the horse when it comes to solos.
-You may first want to spend some time learning how to write a song on guitar.
+If you're not yet adept at writing a decent song, you may be putting the cart before the horse when it comes to solos.
+You may first want to spend some time learning how to write a song on the guitar.

 Learning and Practicing Scales

 If you want to write great solos as a lead guitarist, you need to know some basic scales.
-There are no two ways about it, and if you want to learn your way around the fretboard scales are the roadmap.
+There are no two ways about it, and if you want to learn your way around, the fretboard scales are the roadmap.

-Learning the positions for the pentatonic minor, harmonic minor, natural minor and major scales will help you a great deal in your lead playing.
-This is the bare minimum, and the more you know about different scales and how to use them the better you will be as a lead guitar player.
+Learning the positions for the pentatonic minor, harmonic minor, natural minor, and major scales will help you a great deal in your lead playing.
+This is the bare minimum, and the more you know about different scales and how to use them, the better you will be as a lead guitar player.